 A Foster Dog Mom Can Help

-If necessary, you can help orphans survive by fostering them on a nursing mom.
+If necessary, you can help orphan puppies and kittens survive by fostering them on a nursing mom.
 Most foster dog and cat moms are amazing in their ability to know when a baby needs to be mothered and will take them without incident.
 Be sure to monitor the situation when allowing a foster dog mom to take over care of orphans to ensure that no harm will come to the newborns.

 How to Stimulate a Puppy to Poop